 Postgraduate study might sound like a solo activity, but it’s actually a team effort.

 Surrounding yourself with a great support team gives you the chance to succeed at your studies, especially in challenging times.
 That support team might include mentors, classmates, family and friends, and your employer.

 You can ask your employer to support you in a number of ways.
 They might be able to help you financially, provide access to information to help your studies, or offer flexible working hours.
 An understanding employer can make a big difference to your success in studying.

 You also need a supportive university that understands how tough it can be to reach your goals.
 That’s why Deakin offers in-person and online support, so you can:

 - make an appointment with a learning adviser

 - connect with a peer mentor

-- access online support through the short course Preparing to Succeed, Study Support resources, and advice in the Study Corner.
+- access online support through the short course Preparing to Succeed and Study Support resources.

 With so much wonderful support on hand, there’s no doubt that your postgraduate studies can be a great experience, helping you dive deep into a speciality field and taking your career to new heights.